LeeMorinUCF/QMB6358F20/demo_07_unix_intro/README.md

 rm path/to/file_1/file.txt path/to/file_1/new_copy_of_file.txt
 ```

-In Unix, there is no "undo" command.
+CAUTION: In UNIX, again, there is no "Undo" command.
 You have to know what you are doing.
-(However, if you are in a local copy of a git repository, you can revert to your last commit---see (demo_04_version_control)[https://github.com/LeeMorinUCF/QMB6358F20/tree/master/demo_04_version_control].)
+(However, if you are in a local copy of a git repository, you can revert to your last commit---see (demo_04_version_control)[https://github.com/LeeMorinUCF/QMB6358F20/tree/master/demo_04_version_control].
+This is one of the many reasons to use version control software.
+See the short list of commands below or refer to the demo (demo_04_version_control)[https://github.com/LeeMorinUCF/QMB6358F20/tree/master/demo_04_version_control])

 ### Making a new file